MIDFIELDR/midfieldr/vignettes/articles/art-020-data-sufficiency.md

   term with respect to their “level” at entry, that is, entering as a first-year student, second-year student, etc.

-&nbsp;

-- Student B:
+Student B
 Student B enters in Fall 1993 with a TC term of Spring 1998, two years beyond the range of the data.
 We have several possible cases,

-&nbsp;

 - B-1: On or before the data limit, the student completes their program (documented timely completion)